“He who is contented is rich.”

 Its year-round temperate climate makes Carmel a great place to visit anytime of the year.
 Note that mornings can be foggy, especially during summer months.
 Dress in layers.
 FYI… it rarely rains between April and October.

-September and October are typically Carmel’s warmest months – although during one of our visits in mid-January, temps reached a balmy 80!
-And during another visit in October, it was socked in fog.
+September and October are typically Carmel’s warmest months.
+Although during one of our visits in mid-January, temps reached a balmy 80!
+And during another visit in October, it was thick fog.